e271828e/Flight.jl/docs/notes/design/framework_design.md

 Pure composition: submodels + connections + exported ports. **No dynamics of its own.**
 Hybridness emerges at the assembly level (an aircraft = continuous vehicle parts + discrete avionics parts).
+The two-leaf split held under its strongest counterexample — a strapdown IMU's periodically-reset integrators land on two leaves with less code than the fused original (§15.5, row 56).
 Assemblies are flattened away for scheduling but retained as the navigation/introspection hierarchy (GUI, logging, paths) and as declaration-level rate scopes (§11.5).